okabsd/rubyisms/docs/arrays/README.md

 [{a: 1}, {b: 2}, {c: 3, b: 4}].assoc('b')
 >> {b: 2}
 ```

+- `#delete(value)`
+-- Removes all values that are strictly equal to *value* from the array.
+Modifies the original array.
+Returns the last value, or `null` if no values match.

 - `#drop()`
 -- is an alias of `Array.protoype.slice()`